Algorithmology/containment-checking-starter/writing/reflection.md

 ### Report at least five examples of program output to demonstrate that your `containmentcheck` program works correctly

-TODO: Document and justify your choice for all the experiment parameters
+TODO: Document and justify your choice for all the experiment parameters; to be clear, the specific runs of the program for which you provide output should connect to the specific experiment parameters and research questions that you chose and formally defined in an upcoming section of this report.

 #### First output from running the `containmentcheck` program

 TODO: Provide the command-line used to run the `containmentcheck` program
 TODO: Use a fenced code block to provide the output from running `containmentcheck`
+TODO: Make sure to state whether the output is from running on your laptop or GitHub Actions

 #### Second output from running the `containmentcheck` program

 TODO: Provide the command-line used to run the `containmentcheck` program
 TODO: Use a fenced code block to provide the output from running `containmentcheck`
+TODO: Make sure to state whether the output is from running on your laptop or GitHub Actions

 #### Third output from running the `containmentcheck` program

 TODO: Provide the command-line used to run the `containmentcheck` program
 TODO: Use a fenced code block to provide the output from running `containmentcheck`
+TODO: Make sure to state whether the output is from running on your laptop or GitHub Actions

 #### Fourth output from running the `containmentcheck` program

 TODO: Provide the command-line used to run the `containmentcheck` program
 TODO: Use a fenced code block to provide the output from running `containmentcheck`
+TODO: Make sure to state whether the output is from running on your laptop or GitHub Actions

 #### Fifth output from running the `containmentcheck` program

 TODO: Provide the command-line used to run the `containmentcheck` program
 TODO: Use a fenced code block to provide the output from running `containmentcheck`
+TODO: Make sure to state whether the output is from running on your laptop or GitHub Actions

 ## Experiment Design